Listen to this policy:

 - ensure the range of options for the care of te tamaiti is fully explored, including when a private adoption is proposed

-- involve the father and wider family, whānau, hapū and iwi in decision-making and planning wherever possible
+- involve the father and wider family, whānau, hapū and iwi in decision-making and planning, wherever possible

-What we should discuss with expectant parents
+What we discuss with expectant parents

-Explain to expectant parents that they are in control of the decision-making process and we won’t act without their knowledge or consent.
+Explain to expectant parents that they are in control of the decision-making process and we won't act without their knowledge or consent.
+We must explain that they remain the legal guardians for te tamaiti right up until an adoption order is granted.

 Areas to cover in our discussion with expectant parents will include:

-- expectant parents’ circumstances including pregnancy and health, personal reasons that have led to considering adoption, and whānau or family relationships, involvement and support
+- expectant parents' circumstances, including pregnancy and health, personal reasons that have led to considering adoption, and whānau or family relationships, involvement and support

 - the types of permanent care for tamariki and their distinguishing features, including the relevance of whakapapa and whanaungatanga, the benefits of an open adoption arrangement, and the lifelong and intergenerational aspects of adoption

-- the adoption process including understanding the care options that exist for te tamaiti, adoptive applicant selection, what is required for a private adoption, meeting with adoptive applicants and the negotiation of an agreement around future contact, the nature of informed consent and the opportunity to change their decision up until the signing of a legal consent.
+- the adoption process, including understanding the care options that exist for te tamaiti, adoptive applicant selection, what is required for a private adoption, meeting with adoptive applicants and the negotiation of an agreement around future contact, the nature of informed consent and the opportunity to change their decision up until the signing of a legal consent.

 When expectant parents want to discuss adoption